 - Visitor Visa subclass 600 if the application was a Sponsored Family or Approved Destination Status stream.

-Important: If your student visa has expired, you may still apply for a further Student Visa subclass 500 within 28 days of your student visa expiring.
-You may only do this once.
-If you are unsure, Go To Court Immigration Lawyers are available to advise you.
+If your student visa has expired, you may still apply for a further Student Visa subclass 500 within 28 days of your student visa expiring.
+However, you may only do this once.
+If you are unsure, Go To Court Immigration Lawyers is available to advise you.

 To be successful

-For most main applicants, the criteria to satisfy in order to be granted the Student Visa subclass 500 is as follows:
+For most main applicants, the criteria to satisfy in order to be granted the Student Visa subclass 500 are as follows: